Retaining Wall Calculator guide

 What this calculator is solving

-The Retaining Wall Calculator estimates materials for a simple segmental retaining wall: wall blocks, cap blocks, courses, and base gravel volume.
+The Retaining Wall Calculator estimates materials for a simple segmental retaining wall.
+It counts wall blocks, cap blocks, courses, blocks per course, and base gravel from the dimensions you enter.

 The formula in plain language